liuliu/swift-mujoco/README.md

 bazel run Sources:codegen -- ~/workspace/swift-mujoco/Sources/ ~/workspace/mujoco/include/mujoco/*.h
 ```

-Extra care was taken to make sure comments are properly parsed and added to these extensions. <https://liuliu.github.io/swift-mujoco/documentation/mujoco> is the documentation generated based on these comments.
+Extra care was taken to make sure comments are properly parsed and added to these extensions. <https://liuliu.github.io/swift-mujoco> is the documentation generated based on these comments.

 `MjArray<T>` is the array type that exposes static or dynamic arrays within a C struct.
 It retains the underlying storage to make sure the access is safe.
-All accessors are generated for public C structs from MuJoCo.
+It also conforms to set of protocols such that for `inout` parameters and other array parameters, you can either pass vanilla array or `MjArray<T>` (or `MjTuple`, through .tuple()) and expect it just works.

 ### Enum

-`enum` are parsed and generated.
+`enum` are parsed and generated in `Mjt.swift` file.
 Because there is no type annotation, we do our best to infer which int type are enums from comment. `MjtEnableBit`, `MjtDisableBit`, `MjtCatBit` and `MjtPertBit` are special handled to be `OptionSet`.

 ### Functions